cod3rs-ns/4-ml-siit-2017/ex-03-naive-bayes/README.md

   | standard   | category   | [1-4]                              |
   | media      | binary     | [0, 1]                             |

+### Continuous features
-  We provide options for continuous variables and we were able to use Gaussian probability method.
+  We provide options for continuous features and we were able to use **Gaussian probability method**.
-  Also, we were able to provide converting discrete variables to intervals, but we must provide boundary.
+  Also, we were able to provide solution for converting continuous variables to discrete by providing intervals of selection.

   Current solution provides **smoothing** with _alpha = 1_ for calculating basic probabilities and no other possibilities.
-  We split our _train set_ to 80:20, and we use 20% for **validation**.
+  We split our _train set_ to 80:20, and we use 20% for **validation** (most common).

 ## Results
   When we applied our algorithm to test set which contains 7 examples, we predict **6** out of **7** correct values.
 Our **accuracy** is 85.71%.

-  But, on validation set, our model have **accuracy** of 67.84%, so we can see it's pretty unstable.
+  But, on validation set, our model have **accuracy** of _67.84%_ on 80:20, and _68.04%_ on 70:30 so we can see it's pretty unstable.

+  On 100:0 we have **accuracy** of 71.42 on test set (5 out of 7).
+This is default value currently.

+## Running
+  Our solution is very configurable.
+You can specify percent of validation set, and you can choose which method will be used for continuous features.
+You can combine usage of these solution (ex. make 'age' discrete, but keep 'children' continuous or vice versa).
+  Code is well commented so it should not be hard to perform these manipulations.